aronwc/mlsm/papers/imran13extracting/tonghezhan.md

 Experimentals

 Manual classification and extraction with crowdsourcing: 1.Filtering informative messages 2.Classifying messages by type 3.Classifying messages by sub-type and extracting information nuggets
-Then, Filtering Informative Tweets
+Then, Filtering Informative Tweets,
-Identifying Eye-Witness Tweets
+Identifying Eye-Witness Tweets,
 Classify informative tweets into one of the following four categories: Caution/Advice; Donation; Casualty/Damage; and Information Source.

 Results